Modern Decor Ideas for Your Small Apartment

 Adopt A Minimalist Swagger

 Cut the cra … excess.
-Reduction is at the heart of a minimalist approach to interior design — and also a desirable trait for small apartments where even a bit of clutter can become visually consuming.
+Reduction is at the heart of a minimalist approach to modern interior design accessories— and also a desirable trait for small apartments where even a bit of clutter can become visually consuming.
 But minimalist design isn’t just a tight edit: it’s about marrying form to function.
 And it’s because of this emphasis on function that minimalist design techniques work well in small spaces.
 The best part?
 There’s more than one way to design sparingly.

 Design tenants: This style uses furniture made of irregular shapes, clean lines, and flat reflective surfaces.